 Both types of sunscreen are effective against harmful rays, but chemical sunscreen has raised concerns in recent years.

 This attention gained massive traction in 2019, when a clinical trial from the Journal of the American Medical Association found that several of the active ingredients associated with chemical sunscreen can absorb into the bloodstream at rates that far exceed the FDA’s required amount.

 On top of that, chemical sunscreens aren’t so great for the environment.

 Scientists have voiced their concerns that in particular, the chemical sunscreen ingredient oxybenzone may disrupt the DNA of coral, and this is contributing to the devastating damage on coral reefs.
 Mineral sunscreens, on the other hand, are completely natural, and do not indicate any potential damage on the environment or our bodies, but it’s very important that they’re used properly.

 Whichever sunscreen you wear, remember: any kind of sunscreen is better than none at all!
 That’s why it’s important to understand how to pair the SPF you use with your makeup, the right way.

 When to Apply Sunscreen With Makeup, and How to Reapply

 On days when you’re wearing sunscreen and makeup, the order of application is everything.

 So what comes first?

-Another important thing to know about mineral sunscreen is that they need to be applied every 80 minutes.
+Another important thing to know about mineral sunscreen is that they need to be apply every 80 minutes.
 Emani is all about helping you to look your best and take care of your skin, when in doubt, please consult your dermatologist about your skin health.